JDLanctot/dotfiles/README.md

 ## Introduction

 Setting up a new workstation can be a time-consuming process.
 My dotfiles contain pre-configured settings and tools that can help you get up and running quickly.

+## Windows Install

+If you would like to have a cleaner Windows 11 experience:

+1. Install with windows using the [ISO](https://www.microsoft.com/en-ca/software-download/windows11).
+2. Choose languague as English (World) instead of a regional english to avoid installing programs like Amazon Prime on install (You will need to change it to a regional English in your settings later to use the Windows Store).
+3. Right Click on the Windows Button on the taskbar and open terminal as admin.
+4. Run the following command in the Terminal to open Chris Titus install program -- this will give you a GUI to install useful Programs, Programming Languages, etc.
+    ```
+    irm christitus.com/win | iex
+    ```
+5. DO NOT USE THIS GUI TO INSTALL THE LANGUAGES UNLESS YOU WANT TO BE ACCESSING THEM FROM POWERSHELL.
+WE WILL BE INSTALLING OUR LANGUAGES ON LINUX IN A LATER STEP.
+6. Use the GUI to Install your favourite browser.
+7. Go to the Tweaks tab of the GUI and click the Desktop Recommended Selections button and it will check the good tweaks you should be running.
+8. Also add Remove Cortana as one of the selected Tweaks.
+9. Click the Run Tweaks Button.
+10. Restart your computer to have the tweaks take effect.

 ## Prerequisites